Natsiopoulos/ARDL/JOSS-paper/paper.md

 ## Bounds test

 The functions `bounds_f_test` and `bounds_t_test` return a typical `htest` object and they perform a Wald or t test respectively on an UECM.
 The input of the functions can also be an ARDL model as they are interconnected as described above.
-The hypothesis tests for the bounds F-test and t-test are based on \autoref{eq:uecm}.
+The hypothesis tests for the bounds F-test and t-test are based on (\ref{eq:uecm}).

 For the bounds F-test the null hypothesis is $\mathbf{H_{0}:} \pi_{y} = \pi_{1} = \dots = \pi_{k} = c_{0} = c_{1} = 0$, where the restriction of the deterministic trends $c_{0}$ and $c_{1}$ depends on the case chosen.

-The null hypothesis of the bounds t-test is $\mathbf{H_{0}:} & \pi_{y} = 0$.
+The null hypothesis of the bounds t-test is $\mathbf{H_{0}:} \pi_{y} = 0$.

 ## Making inference after cointegration

 After the modeling part and if a cointegrating relationship can be established, the long-run (but also the short-run or interim) multipliers can be computed using the `multipliers` function.
-Note that it is irrelevant whether they are estimated based on an ARDL (\autoref{eq:ardl}) or an UECM (\autoref{eq:uecm}), in terms of the results.
+Note that it is irrelevant whether they are estimated based on an ARDL (\ref{eq:ardl}) or an UECM (\ref{eq:uecm}), in terms of the results.

 Lastly, the cointegrating relationship vector can be constructed using the function `coint_eq`.